Western Diagnosis of the Kidneys

-The Urinary system comprises of the kidneys, the ureters, the bladder and the urethra.
+The Urinary system comprises the kidneys, the ureters, the bladder, and the urethra.
 Its primary function is to ensure that the correct balance of mineral salts is maintained within the blood.
 It does this by excreting waste in the form of urine.

 The physiology of the Kidneys

 The kidneys are a highly specialised filtration unit that is essentially made up of a collection of interconnected tubes.
 The outside of the kidney, know as the cortex, is made up of thousands of tiny tubes called nephrons.
 These nephrons lead into wider collecting tubules in an area know as the medulla.
 The collecting tubules in the medulla are grouped together to form pyramids that appear to be striped.
 The base of each pyramid’s then lead into a funnel-shaped space deep inside the kidney known as the renal pelvis.
 The passage of fluid in the kidneys can be likened to the way water on earth passes from tributaries to streams to rivers and finally into the sea.
 By the time it has reached the renal pelvis, the fluid that has collected is urine.
 This then continues its passage down the ureter into the bladder and eventually out of the body.